16 MAY - 1 JUNE 2024

 Day 6: From Pamplona we will travel by train to Burgos where will stay close to the UNESCO-listed Gothic Cathedral.

-Day 7: The next day we will travel by bus to León in Castilla y León where you can visit the cathedral which boasts the best stained glass windows in Europe.
+Day 7: The next day we will travel by private bus to León in Castilla y León where you can visit the cathedral which boasts the best stained glass windows in Europe.

 Day 8: We will take a morning bus to the Roman, walled town of Astorga, home of the Palacio Episcopal - known by most people as the "Gaudi Palace" - and start walking to Rabanal del Camino in the Irago Mountains.
 (You can explore Astorga a bit more and get a taxi for 10km to Catalina de Somoza, then walk the last 10km to Rabanal).
 We will walk through some of the most spectacular landscape on the Camino Frances.